We offer free shipping on all orders over $250.

 The Goals of Goal Setting: How to Make it Happen

 In the spirit of the new year, discover our guide to assist you in setting & reaching those goals you are looking to achieve over the course of this new year.
-We hope this guide inspires & motivates you to reach for your true potential with goal setting!
+Written with the help of Katarina Kupcikova, founder of @zukaessentials, we hope this guide inspires & motivates you to reach for your true potential with goal setting!

 First, we must ask ourselves a few questions to get to the core of our goals, let’s get started.
 We encourage you to dive head first into these questions, allowing yourself to dig deep in your answers, and respond truthfully.